City Guide Volume 16: Copenhagen

 Denmark’s flag treat is the cardamom bun.
 I don’t write this lightly; to have a good cardamom bun in Copenhagen is to change your relationship with breakfast bread.
 The bun is sweet without being overpowering and balances the punch of spice with the doughiness of the bun.
 Delicious.
 I still salivate thinking about them.

-Another winner, Andersen and Maillard, has as many savory options as sweet.
+Another winner, Andersen and Maillard, opens in a new tabGo to Andersenmaillard.dk, has as many savory options as sweet.
 With an energizing array of beverages to complement their bakery case, there will be a line on the weekends, especially on a sunny Saturday, but it moves quickly.
 Try the sourdough with housemade berry jam outside on their picnic tables and watch the world go by.

 At Selma, to the delight of my vinegar-loving tongue, my menu included pickled herring, pickled rhubarb, and pickled beetroot.